 Is Real Gold Magnetic?
 And When Can Gold Become Magnetic?

-Gold is diamagnetic, meaning it has a weak repulsive force to magnets.
-Gold’s atoms are arranged in a way that prevents unpaired electrons from forming.
+Gold isn’t magnetic because its atoms are arranged in a way that prevents unpaired electrons from forming.
 And unpaired electrons are necessary to create a magnetic field.

-For example, white gold may contain nickel in small amounts, but just enough to make it magnetic.
+For example, white gold contains nickel in small amounts, but often just enough to make it magnetic.

-Whether your gold item can be magnetized or not tells you whether you have an authentic-gold item or a fake one.
+Whether your gold item is magnetizable or not tells you whether you have an authentic-gold item or a fake one.

 Is it Possible to Test Gold Purity With Magnets?